| Peace and Friendship Stadium |

 It is built right opposite Karaiskaki

-Leisure Facilities).
-Besides basketball, its multi-purpose main arena
+of Sports and Leisure Facilities).
+Besides basketball, its multi-purpose

-is also able to host athletics, gymnastics, volleyball, handball,
+main arena is also able to host athletics, gymnastics, volleyball,

 has hosted a number of international events in various sports.
-The
+Major

 Peace and Friendship Stadium was one of the venues of the 2004